NYS AAUP Constitution

 j.
 If, at the close of the nomination period, there is only one (1) eligible nominee for the President, Vice-President, Secretary, or Treasurer position (i.e., an eligible nominee is running unopposed), the eligible nominee for such position shall be considered elected by acclamation and no balloted election for that position shall take place.
 If, at the close of the nomination period, there are no more eligible candidates than open At-large positions, the At-large candidates shall be considered elected by acclamation and no balloted election for the At-large positions shall take place.
 If there are fewer eligible candidates than positions, a new election cycle shall begin for the unfilled position(s).

 k.
-Candidate’ statements shall be published in NY Academe in the issue prior to the date of the election.
+Candidates’ statements shall be published in NY Academe in the issue prior to the date of the election.
 The Election Committee shall consult with the Editor of NY Academe about the date of this pre-election issue, and then notify all candidates of the final date on which their statements must be received by the Chair of the Election Committee.
 Candidates shall receive a minimum of three (3) weeks to submit their statements.
 The Chair of the Election Committee shall notify each candidate upon receipt of her or his statement.
 Statements received after the final date for submission of statements will not be accepted.
 For each position, the statements of candidates shall appear in alphabetical order by surname.

 l.
 The President, Vice-President, Secretary, and Treasurer shall be elected by a majority of the votes cast.
 If more than one (1) ballot is necessary to obtain a majority vote, the two (2) candidates carrying the highest number of votes for that office on the first ballot shall be placed on a second ballot.